 Now the implementation leads wouldn't have to go back and forth with the accounts teams or the customer success teams to understand the requirements of each and every customer.
 Back and forth of information is a recipe for delays and customer escalations.

-A comprehensive customer onboarding and implementation tool should be able to provide actionable insights and recommendations to help your teams speed up prioritization not just on tasks levels, but on use-case levels.
+A comprehensive customer onboarding and implementation tool should be able to provide actionable insights and recommendations to help your teams speed up prioritization not just on task levels but on use-case levels.

 Once the teams are able to recognize the revenue risks, this will help fuel prioritization of what needs to be given more attention and thereby helping cross-functional teams to achieve unanimous success!

-Choosing the right tool for your business is a very crucial task and especially in the enterprise SaaS business where customer-centricity is taking the forefront of the business.
+Choosing the right tool for your business is crucial, especially in the enterprise SaaS business, where customer-centricity is taking the forefront of the business.

 "The current tools for customer onboarding and legacy project management are mostly task tracking tools.
 For historical reasons, these tools were not designed to track the value delivery by tracking customer business outcomes and use cases."

-Therefore, it becomes imperative that more thought and planning should go into selecting the right platform for your business.
+Therefore, it becomes imperative that more thought and planning should go into selecting the right customer onboarding platform for your business.